 The majority of game-day patron parking will be off-street within privately owned parking lots and garages.
 Most of the parking lots inventoried in Chapter 1 are used by office workers during the day and/or by Nationals patrons on game days.
-Therefore, this parking will be readily available for all game time scenarios on weeknights and weekends, assuming no direct scheduling conflicts with Nationals games.
+Therefore, this parking will be readily available for all game-time scenarios on weeknights and weekends, assuming no direct scheduling conflicts with Nationals games.
+This represents a typical scenario, because conflicting events are not expected to occur more than several times a year, and per the TMP will have additional transportation demand strategies employed depending on combined expected attendance and predicted start/end times.

 As discussed above, the expected vehicular demand for a weeknight game will be approximately 3,500 vehicles.
-Although some people are likely to utilize the non-residential on-street parking within Buzzard Point, the adequacy of the existing offstreet parking was analyzed based on 3,500 vehicles to maintain a conservative analysis.
+Although some people are likely to utilize the non-residential on-street parking within Buzzard Point, the adequacy of the existing off-street parking was analyzed based on 3,500 vehicles to maintain a conservative analysis.
 When determining the number of spaces that need to be provided, a 10% circulation factor should be included to accommodate for vehicles searching for spaces and any parking that may not be available that normally is.
 Therefore, the recommended parking supply is 3,900 spaces.